Typography of Apple Inc.: Chicago and Charcoal

-The Macintosh, introduced in 1984, used a bitmap font, Chicago, designed by Susan Kare.
+When the Macintosh was introduced in 1984, it used a bitmap font designed by Susan Kare called Chicago.
 In Mac OS 8, introduced in 1997, the system font of Mac OS was changed to Charcoal.
 Charcoal was designed by David Berlow of Font Bureau, to be easier to read than Chicago, while retaining similar metrics for backward compatibility with existing application software.

 When released in 2001, Apple's iPod music player reused the Macintosh font Chicago as the system font.

 Geneva

 For smaller user interface elements, such as the names of files displayed with icons in the Finder, Apple used the Geneva typeface, a redesigned version of Helvetica.

 Shaston

 Introduced in 1986, the Apple IIGS, had very tall pixels in the 640 × 200 pixels mode usually used for productivity applications, with an aspect ratio of 5:12 in a 4:3 image (alternately, 5:6 with 320 × 200 pixels), thus requiring a stout, 8-point bitmap font called Shaston 8 as the system font (for menus, window titles, etc.).
 Shaston was described in Apple IIGS technote #41 as "a modified Helvetica", but the similarities are not striking.
 The fonts of the original Macintosh were also available for the GS.